Teen Passenger Risks

 Peer passengers are a dangerous distraction for teen drivers.
 Although it may seem harmless for the newly licensed to drive their friends home from practice or to the movies, teen passenger risks are real.
 The crash risk doubles when teens drive one peer passenger and triples with two or more teen passengers.

-To manage this teen crash risk, Graduated Driving Licensing (GDL) provisions include passenger limits for newly licensed teens.
-Children’s Hospital of Philadelphia research shows that most teens comply with this restriction for the most part.
-Still, parents and teens need to agree to this initial delay on driving with friends in the car.
+To manage teen passenger risks, Graduated Driving Licensing (GDL) provisions include passenger limits for newly licensed teens.
+Parents and teens need to agree to this initial delay on driving with friends in the car.
 It’s nonnegotiable and about safety for both teen drivers and their passengers.

 When driving passengers, teens behind the wheel are responsible for everyone’s safety.
 It’s a big responsibility, and teen drivers should feel empowered to set rules for their car and to take control.
 Here are key rules for the car: